Mission and Manifesto

 Though we have grown to serve more than 1,100 students, age 3 to 12th grade, we continue to know and love each child.
 We optimally challenge all students, capitalizing on their passions or interests, making our most advanced curriculum accessible to all.
-We shape our curriculum using the Hallmarks of a Graduate: academic excellence and rigor, a strong sense of community, understanding of self, and a faith-informed foundation of values.
+We shape our curriculum using the Hallmarks of an ESD Education: academic excellence and rigor, a strong sense of community, understanding of self, and a faith-informed foundation of values.
 Our community members live with honor, integrity, and respect for all as expressed in our Code of Conduct.

 ESD’s faculty and staff are the backbone of our institution and are paramount to the school’s success.
 They are committed to inspiring, developing, and sustaining excellence and strive to balance the rigors of a college-preparatory environment with nurture and compassion.
 Guided by the belief that we make our collective work better through the sharing of our practice with one another, our educators are committed to reflection, growth, and collaboration.
 Our faculty of lifelong learners models intellectual discovery, risk-taking, and continuous improvement.